AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/getting-started-trend.md

    The [legend table](xref:LegendTableReference) displays the [Trend view](xref:LegendTableReference#trend-view) ![trend](../_icons/chart-line.svg).
 It shows the legend for each trace, the last value, minimum, maximum, and average values in the displayed time range.

-1. From the legend table, select a trace to select it for further analysis.
+1. From the legend table, select a trace to view it for further analysis.

     The selected trace is highlighted and two cursors automatically mark the minimum and maximum values for the displayed time range.
 These cursors, called *easy cursors,* remain as long as the trace is highlighted.